 While there are other benefits beyond those we’ve listed below, it’s helpful to take a look at what we consider to be the 3 main ways a Customer Portal can impact your business!

-One of the best reasons to have a customer portal is so that customers, especially those that manage lots and lots of properties (like landlords and estate agents) can easily access the jobs data related to each appointment.
+One of the best reasons to have a customer portal is so that customers can easily access precise job data.
+This is especially useful for clients who manage lots of properties, like landlords and estate agents.

-If your customer can review most of their essential information online, it gives them little reason to disturb your admin and means they can crack on with their own work faster, all because the information they need is ready for them to see, via the portal.
+When your customer can find essential information themselves, it gives them little reason to disturb your admin.
+It means everyone can crack on with their own work because everything is accessible by those who need it.

-2. Customer Portals provide them access to essential documents, so they can pay faster
+2. Customer Portals provide them access to essential documents:

 As mentioned, a Customer Portal can act as a one-stop shop for customers to access their data.
 Another especially great thing about seeing all their job history located in one place is that they can not only access relevant information, but download it too.